galacticcouncil/one-hollar/README.md

 ### `configs/config.json`
 * `url` - hydration RPC url that will be used to get chain state end submit transactions.
-* `cooldown` - number of blocks between trades.
-Bot creates `forceBatch` with all trades in one block.
+* `cooldown` - number of blocks between trades. e.g. `1` means that bot can submit tx on every second block.
+Bot creates `forceBatch` with all trades in a block.
 * `assets` - assets to be arbed against Hollar.
 Assets can be removed or supported assets can be added.
 Supported assets: `USDT, USDC, sUSDe, sUSDS`.
 * `assets.{XXX}.assetId` - asset id on Hydation chain.
 * `assets.{XXX}.{buy|sell}.threshold` - price volatility bot accecpts in %. e.g. `buy.threshold = 0.999` for pair with target price 1.0$ means bot will not buy Hollar until its' price is <= 0.999$.